Bronson-Brown-deVost/Paginator/README.md

 Paginator
 =========

-A program to process scanned pages using QR Codes.
+An open sourced program to process scanned pages by reading QR Codes using ZXingObjC and openCV.